https://github.com/haidra-org/horde-worker-regen

 cd horde-worker-reGen

-1. Download [the zipped version](https://github.com/Haidra-Org/horde-worker-reGen/archive/refs/heads/main.zip)
+1. Download the [zipped worker files](https://github.com/Haidra-Org/horde-worker-reGen/archive/refs/heads/main.zip).

 git clone https://github.com/Haidra-Org/horde-worker-reGen.git